Bloodbat/SanguineMonsters/README.md

 A monophonic to polyphonic channel cloner.

+## Sanguine Dungeon

+A sample and hold; track and hold; hold and track, and white noise source.

 ## Sanguine Gegenees

 A 1 to 8 switch/sequencer that can avoid consecutive random repeated values; can be one shot, and can be reset to either no step value or the first step.